 - Pom pom maker set – It’s worth the small investment!
 It wastes less yarn and makes perfect pom poms every time!

 - Sharp scissors

 What kind of yarn makes fluffy pom poms?

+Look under each picture in this post to find a link to the exact yarn I used for the particular project.
 You can use almost any kind of yarn.
 If you use thinner, basic yarn, it will take more yarn to make the pom poms.
 Blanket yarn has not worked well for me.
 It sheds too much when cut.
 I like to pick a more heavily weighted yarn that has a fluffy look to it.
-I love the Softee Chunky yarn.

 That’s been a popular question and it will entirely depend on how long your garland is and how full you make it.
 If you space the poms poms further apart with string showing in between, you’re going to use a lot less yarn than if you cluster the pom poms together to make a super full pom pom garland.